DeanoBurrito/northport/README.md

 <details>
     <summary>Logging Flags</summary>
     These flags accept either `true` or `false`.

-    `NORTHPORT_ENABLE_DEBUGCON_LOG_AT_BOOT`: enables logging over debugcon, useful for debugging early boot in VMs.
+- `NORTHPORT_ENABLE_DEBUGCON_LOG_AT_BOOT`: enables logging over debugcon, useful for debugging early boot in VMs.
-    `NORTHPORT_ENABLE_FRAMEBUFFER_LOG_AT_BOOT`: enables logging directly to framebuffer.
+- `NORTHPORT_ENABLE_FRAMEBUFFER_LOG_AT_BOOT`: enables logging directly to framebuffer.
 Messy, but it works.
 </details>

 <details>
     <summary>Debugging Helpers</summary>

-    `NORTHPORT_DEBUG_USE_HEAP_CANARY`: kernel heap is compiled with a 'canary' value and associated functions.
-Uses an extra uint64_t per allocation, and extra time during allocations and frees (its some simple bitwise logic, but its not nothing).
+- `NORTHPORT_DEBUG_USE_HEAP_CANARY`: kernel heap is compiled with a 'canary' value and associated functions.
+Uses an extra uint64_t per allocation, and extra time during allocations and frees (its some simple bitwise logic, it's still non-zero processing time).
 It cant repair the linked list, but can be helpful for tracking down buffer overruns and issues in the heap itself.
 </details>